-The purpose of group is to assist parents of children and adolescents with eating disorders through emotional support and education around mealtime coaching, support and communication for ongoing recovery.
+The purpose of this group is to assist parents of children and adolescents with eating disorders through emotional support and education around mealtime coaching, support, and communication for ongoing recovery.

-If you have questions about joining group, or if group has been recommended, please contact the group leaders: Suzanne Bumpus, F.N.P.-C. or Audra Stickney, R.D. at (585) 275-2964.
+If you have questions about joining the Parent Support and Education Group, or if the group has been recommended to you, please contact the group leaders: Suzanne Bumpus, F.N.P.-C. or Audra Stickney, R.D. at (585) 275-2964.